Darksidesfear/radare2-survival-guide/README.md

 ---

 ## Visual Panel Mode - `!`
-Press `!` while in Visual mode to access the Visual Panel mode.
+Run `v` to get into the Visual Panel mode.
+If you are already in Visual mode, you can just press `!` to access the Visual Panel mode, too.
 You'll probably encounter three panels.

 You can cycle through each tabs by pressing `Tab`.
 And press `"` to change the content of the selected panel.